Skip to content

 In summary

-All definitions above coincide in stating that fractal art is a creative expression that uses fractal properties as a means to produce mainly images –be it still or animated– and music.
-The generation process usually requires a fractal algorithm, a computer with proper software, and human input for composition.
+All the definitions above coincide in stating that fractal art is a creative expression that uses fractal properties to produce primarily images (visual works) —whether still or animated— and music.
+The generative process typically requires a fractal algorithm, a computer with appropriate software, and human input for composition.
 All these points have been agreed upon since the beginning.
-Yet, some people have tried to expand the concept to include art created out of repeating patterns in more traditional ways, even without the intervention of technology.
-By definition, such works shouldn’t be classified as fractal art.
-A traditional painting depicting a self-similar pattern, or even spirals or the iconic silhouette of the Mandelbrot Set should probably not be classified as fractal art by those same rules.
+Yet, some people have tried to broaden the concept to include art created out of repeating patterns in more traditional methods, even without the intervention of technology.
+By definition, such works should not be classified as fractal art.
+A traditional painting depicting self-similar patterns —or even the iconic silhouette of the Mandelbrot Set— would probably fall outside the scope of fractal art under those original guidelines.

-Now some questions remain: Is there more than one “fractal art”?
-Have we been using the wrong arguments to define the style, or is it that we’ve been giving it the wrong name?
-If after almost 40 years of evolution we’re still not clear of what this art is or is not, or even if it’s art at all, what are we missing from the equation?
-Similarly, what should we call a picture that is based on fractal ideas, but which is not rendered algorithmically?
-How should we refer to an image that started out in a fractal generator, but went through a series of graphical transformations inside an enhanced fractal generator, or outside in a graphics editor?
-How should we classify a picture of a natural or artificial structure that exhibits fractal characteristics?
+Now some questions remain: Is there more than one kind of “fractal art”?
+Have we been using the wrong arguments to define the style, or have we been calling it by the wrong name?
+If, after almost 40 years of evolution, we’re still uncertain about what this art is —or even whether it’s art at all— what are we missing from the equation?
+Similarly, what should we call a picture that draws on fractal ideas but isn’t generated algorithmically?
+How should we refer to an image that began in a fractal generator, but then underwent a series of graphical transformations, either inside an enhanced fractal program or in an external graphics editor?
+And how should we classify a photography or illustration of a natural or human-made structure that exhibits fractal characteristics?

-Shouldn’t we simply agree that this art form has evolved to encompass a wider spectrum of artistic expressions?
-Should we stick to the original definition, or do we really need to classify everything with a fractal structure within the umbrella of fractal art?
+Shouldn’t we simply agree that this art form has evolved to encompass a broader spectrum of artistic expressions?
+Should we hold on to the original definition, or is it necessary to classify everything that incorporates fractal properties under the umbrella of fractal art?

 Juan Luis Martínez